 The Megeath & Wilson (1997) radio and near-infrared studies of the 3 clumps (see figure ) in the molecular cloud of NGC 281 West near the HII/molecular cloud interface provide a deduction of the kinematic behavior in the clumps in the molecular cloud.
 These studies indicated that the kinetic and gravitational energy of the clumps appear to be approximately equal indicating that the clumps are not strongly gravitationally bound.
 This indicates that some other mechanism is confining the clumps.
 Megeath & Wilson (1997) suggest that the confinement of the clumps may be provided by external pressure (possibly from photoionized gas at the clump surface) or shock compression.
 VLA 20 cm imaging by Megeath & Wilson (1997) of the clumps in NGC 281 West indicates emission from ionized gases at the northern edge of each of the three clumps.
 This supports the proposal that all three clumps are exposed to the UV radiation from the O-type stars in the HD5005 trapezium.

-The clumps in NGC 281 West exhibit complex kinematical structures which may be the result of shocks (Megeath & Wilson 1997).
-Observed velocity structures in the clumps can be explained and are consistent with models of radiation driven implosions (RDIs).
-Results from Megeath & Wilson (1997) suggest that the dense gas traced by C34S (32) in NGC 281 West may have resulted from compression from RDIs.
+The morphology and complex kinematics of the observed C34S (32) emission in the NW and NE clumps are suggestive of radiation driven implosions (RDIs).
+Indeed, the velocity structures in the clumps can be explained and are consistent with models of RDIs.
+(Megeath & Wilson 1997).

 K band imaging of the northern and southern clumps in NGC 281 West shows an asymmetry in the distribution of the low mass stars in these clumps.
 There is a large concentration of stars near the northern edge of the NE and NW clumps and very few stars on the southern edges of the clumps.
 Megeath & Wilson suggest that since the stars in the NW and NE clumps are concentrated on the edges of the clumps facing the OB group (see figure ), it is “…likely that the asymmetrical distribution of stars is the results of photoionization of the clumps.”
 Evidence of ongoing shocks in the clumps suggest that shock triggered star formation is the best explanation for asymmetry in star distribution in the clumps (Megeath & Wilson 1997).
 Here again we suggest that the FIR wavelength bands of the Hershel are ideal for detecting the class 0/I protostars in the NE and NW clumps of NGC 281 West.